Are you looking for the best golf simulator to help take your game to the next level this year?

 Typically with most golf simulators, you get data such as speed, distance, spin, shot angle, and trajectory.
 The more high-end simulators will deliver even more data, record your swing, and let you save shots or rounds.

-Best Golf Simulators for 2019
+Best Golf Simulators

 Now that you have a better understanding of how simulations work, here are some of the most popular options available for every budget.

 If you’re brand new to owning a golf simulator and don’t think you can afford it, think again.
 The Rapsodo R-Motion is not only a simulator but a swing analyzer as well.
 The best part?
 It’s the most affordable on this list.

 The Rapsodo R-Motion attaches to your own golf clubs and then delivers the results via USB cord to your PC computer.
 The device also comes with tons of useful data to help you improve your game including ball speed, smash factor, club speed, swing path, distance, and launch angle.
 It will even let you know how far you sliced or hooked the ball based on side spin.